Skip to main content

 }

 Geometry — TrianglesTriangle classification by sides: equilateral (all equal), isosceles (two equal), scalene (all different).
-The Pythagorean theorem a² + b² = c² identifies right triangles.
+The triangle inequality (each side shorter than the sum of the other two) is a necessary condition for three lengths to form a triangle.
+The Pythagorean theorem a² + b² = c² identifies right triangles when c is the hypotenuse.

 And & Or